Moratorium Period in Education Loan

 While public-sector banks allow you to pay nothing during the moratorium period, private lenders require you to pay either partial or full interest during the period.

-Before we try and understand the entire concept of a moratorium period with respect to education loans, here is a sneak peek into the different types of education loans available in India for higher education as it has their own relevance with regards to moratorium period.
+Before we try and understand the entire concept of a moratorium period with respect to education loans, here is a sneak peek into the different types of education loans available in India for higher education as it has their own relevance with regards to the moratorium period.

 Abroad student loan process: types of education loan in India

 In the abroad student loan process, education loans are categorized into two different types based on the requirement of collateral securities.
-In order to borrow an education loan in India, it is essential to have sufficient information on both types of abroad education loans.
+To borrow an education loan in India, it is essential to have sufficient information on both types of abroad education loans.
 We've already written in-depth articles on both types of education loans which you can read by clicking on the type of loan given below-

-Secured education loans - These loans are lent by all prominent government banks in India.
+• Secured education loans - These loans are lent by all prominent government banks in India.
 One of the biggest benefits of secured education loans borrowed from government banks is the moratorium period granted to all students before the repayment period begins.

-Unsecured Education Loan - These loans do not require any form of collateral.
+• Unsecured Education Loan - These loans do not require any form of collateral.
 They are mainly lent by private banks and NBFCs (Non-Banking Finance Companies).
 Government banks lend unsecured education loans of only up to Rs.7.5 Lakhs.
 Unlike government banks, private lenders do not offer the benefits of a moratorium period to the students.

 RBI Moratorium Period